sharontherese/latin-mass-funeral/content/authors/admin/_index.md

 1. the Rite of Marriage
 2. the wedding Mass.

+In my experience, the vast majority of Catholic wedding resources online presuppose that the couple will have a _Novus Ordo_ Mass (the current form of the Catholic Mass) - to say nothing of the fact that most wedding resources in general focus on the reception.

-The current form of the Catholic Mass (the _Novus Ordo_) has the _Rite of Marriage_ taking place in the middle of Mass, directly after the homily.
-The older form of the Catholic Mass (the _Latin Mass_) is substantially different from the _Novus Ordo_, and places the Rite of Marriage before the Mass begins.
+There are numerous and significant differences between a _Novus Ordo_ wedding Mass, and a _Latin Mass_ wedding. _Novus Ordo_ wedding Masses have a high degree of liturgical customization and has the _Rite of Marriage_ taking place in the middle of Mass, directly after the homily.
+The _Latin Mass_ set, and places the Rite of Marriage before the Mass begins.

 This website provides information for those who would like a Latin Mass wedding, or are interested in learning about beautiful nuptial treasures of the Church.

 Wedding photography provided by Africa Schaumann.
 Unhelpful commentary provided by William Kabel.